 Background

-I am an Applied Scientist at Amazon Web Services (AWS), where I am part of the AI Research and Education (AIRE) group.
-At AWS, my work involves research related to developing new techniques for scaling up language model pretraining through the utilization of sparse architectures, and devising algorithms and strategies to enhance the data efficiency of model training.
-Before joining AWS, I contributed both as an ML engineer and researcher in the areas of search and recommendations at Twitter in San Francisco.
+Prior to this, I was part of the AI Research and Education (AIRE) group at AWS.
+Even before, I contributed both as an ML engineer and researcher in the areas of search and recommendations at Twitter in San Francisco.
 I was part of the Tweet Search Ranking team where I worked on prototyping and deploying Twitter's first content based search relevance model utilizing explicit user survey feedback in Twitter's Search service.

 I obtained my PhD in computer science at the Arizona State University, Tempe.
 I was advised by Paulo Shakarian.
 My thesis focused on measuring the impact of social network interactions using observational and experimental studies.
 During my graduate studies, I had the opportunity to spend summers at Amazon A9 in Palo Alto and Nokia Bell Labs in New Jersey.
-Even earlier, I had a brief stint at Deloitte's India offices.
+I live in and work remotely from San Francisco, California.
+I finished my undergraduate studies at the Indian Institute of Engineering Science and Technology (IIEST), Shibpur.

 Research Interests